pranjalpokharel7/terminal-disco-text/README.md

 # Notes:

-  1) Major Bug: KeyBoard Interrupt does not stop the audio from playing, although the text effect is interrupted.
+  1) Major Bug: KeyBoard Interrupt (Ctrl+C) does not stop the audio from playing, although the text effect is interrupted.
                 Will fix this in the next update in which probably a different audio library/module will be preferred.

   2) The process will stop when the audio will stop (hence only a 10-second audio is used).
 Since keyboard interrupt